THE DRAHTHAAR - WIREHAIR FAIRYTALE

 Are German Wirehaired Pointers and Deutsch Drahthaars the same breed?
 This is an honest question asked by the novice dog buyer seeking to learn more about his next hunting breed.
-The answer is unquestionably – YES.
+The answer is unquestionable – YES.
 In fact, the word “Deutsch” means “German” and “Draht” means “Wire”; and “haar” means “hair”.
 Thus, Deutsch Drahthaar is German Wirehair.
 Nevertheless, an American VDD representative, proclaiming to be an expert, created this mythology about two distinct breeds.
 It is difficult for some individuals to accept the fact that there is only one breed.
-Belonging to a particular organization (VDD) or (AKC), is not a guarantee that you own a better or a worse dog.
+Belonging to a particular organization (VDD) or (AKC) is not a guarantee that you own a better or a worse dog.
 VDD dogs tested by NAVHDA have achieved no better or worse scores than their American counterparts.
 The DNA that flows through their bodies is one in the same.
 The dogs do not differ in DNA; they are not different breeds.
 Are there differences between individual dogs?
 The answer is yes.
-True difference are usually between breeders and not which organization that you register your dog with.
+The true difference is usually between breeders and not which organization that you register your dog with.
 This is where the ‘Strain” or “Line” plays a significant role when selecting a pup.
-Eventually, a kennel's reputation is reflective of it’s particular traits.
+Eventually, a kennel's reputation is reflective of its particular traits.

 HOW A DOG IS USED

 The use of the dog predicates the breeder to emphasize certain characteristics or traits that he as a breeder and possibly hunter desires to establish within his line or strain.
 Regardless of the registry, the dogs possess the same genes.